 Other relatives who depended on the decedent for support may qualify to receive compensation as well, but only after the spouse, children, and parents have.

 The statute of limitations is two years from the date of the death of the decedent to file a wrongful death lawsuit.
-This is a shorter window of time than most other civil actions based on negligence, which typically have a statute of limitations of four years.

 Some circumstances can toll the clock for a wrongful death lawsuit, such as if a defendant flees the state to escape liability for the lawsuit or assumes a false identity.
 However, tolling of the statute of limitations is rare, and should be discussed with an experienced wrongful death attorney.